PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/README.md

 # 🚀 Node.js-Hands-on-Workshop 2025

-Welcome to the official repository for the 3-Day Node.js REST API Workshop.
+Welcome to the official repository for the **3-Day Node.js REST API Workshop**.
 This hands-on program is tailored for beginner to intermediate developers aiming to build real-world backend applications using Node.js, Express.js, MongoDB, and PostgreSQL.
 From core concepts to deployment, this workshop offers a structured, practical approach to mastering backend fundamentals.

 ---